 (In the photo above, I’m also wearing leg warmers…)

-I’ve owned this pair of shorts for over four years (a Wiggle search reveals I bought them just after Christmas 2015) and the pad remains comfortable.
+I’ve owned this pair of shorts for over five years (a Wiggle search reveals I bought them just after Christmas 2015) and the pad remains comfortable.

 So these are a solid, no-nonsense pair of cycling shorts, available for a reasonable price (dhb is the ‘own brand’ belonging to online cycling retailer Wiggle, so the prices offer good value for money).

 (And no, we do not want any nonsense from our shorts)